 1.3 Are there any circumstances under which the review of my claim can be accelerated?

 To add, change, or remove the attorney on your claim, follow the instructions on the Change of Attorney Form and upload the completed and signed form to your claim.
-Please note that if you are adding or changing an attorney, you and your attorney will also need to submit certain documents with the form.
 Once the VCF receives the completed form and any required documents, we will make the appropriate updates to your claim, including who receives correspondence and who is able to access the claim online.

-1.6 What types of documents can I submit to prove I was present at the site?
+1.6 What types of documents can I submit to prove I was present at a 9/11 crash site?

 1.7 What happens if a victim passes away after filing a personal injury claim?